Interior shot of battery bank and charge controller wiring inside a camper van

 Every van electrical system consists of four key elements that must work together seamlessly:

-Power Generation: Solar panels, alternator charging, and shore power input Energy Storage: Battery banks that store power for later use Power Management: Charge controllers, monitoring systems, and safety devices Power Distribution: Inverters, DC distribution, and electrical outlets
+Power Source: Solar panels, alternator charging, and shore power input.
+Energy Storage: Battery banks that store power for later use.
+Power Control: Charge controllers, monitoring systems, and safety gear.
+Power Flow: Inverters, DC distribution, and electrical outlets.

 DC vs. AC Power in Van Applications

-12V DC Systems: Most van appliances run on 12V DC power directly from your battery bank.
-This includes LED lights, fans, water pumps, and many refrigerators.
-DC systems are efficient because they eliminate conversion losses.
+12V DC Systems: Most van gear runs on 12V DC power straight from your battery bank.
+This covers LED lights, fans, water pumps, and many fridges.
+DC systems are efficient because they cut out conversion losses.

-120V AC Systems: Standard household appliances require 120V AC power, which means using an inverter to convert your 12V battery power.
-Inverters add complexity and reduce efficiency but enable use of familiar appliances.
+120V AC Systems: Standard home gear needs 120V AC power, which means using an inverter to change your 12V battery power.
+Inverters add extra parts and lower efficiency but let you use everyday gear.

-The Vansmith Approach: Our standard 2kWh Lithium smart electrical system provides both DC and AC power options, with upgrade paths to 5kWh or 10kWh based on your actual power requirements.
+The Vansmith Approach: Our standard 2kWh Lithium smart power system gives both DC and AC power options, with upgrade paths to 5kWh or 10kWh based on your actual power needs.

 Solar Power Van Conversion Systems